Rhodnius prolixus

 Rhodnius prolixus is the principal triatomine vector of the Chagas parasite due to both its sylvatic and domestic populations in northern South America as well as to its exclusively domestic populations in Central America.
 It has a wide range of ecotopes, mainly savanna and foothills with an altitude of between 500 and 1500 m above sea level and temperatures of 16 to 28 C. Sylvatic R. prolixus, as virtually all Rhodnius spp., is primarily associated with palm tree habitats and has a wide range of hosts including birds, rodents, marsupials, sloths, and reptiles.

 The insect was used by Sir Vincent Wigglesworth for the detection of insect hormones.
 It has been implicated in the transmission of transposons between it and some of its vertebrate hosts, squirrel monkeys and opossums.

-Rhodnius prolixus is also known as the kissing bug because it tends to feed on the area around victims' mouths.
+Rhodnius prolixus is also known as the kissing bug (like other triatomine bugs) because it tends to feed on the area around victims' mouths.

 History

 Rhodnius prolixus established itself throughout Central America after specimens that originated in Venezuela accidentally escaped from a San Salvadoran research laboratory in 1915.
 It colonized houses and invaded neighboring countries, probably through accidental carriage by travelers.